rlbarter/STAT-215A-Fall-2017/README.md

 ## Setting up GitHub for this class

 Your report and code will be submitted via GitHub.
 The following instructions will show you how to set up your GitHub account and configure a repository so that you can submit your assignments.
-This workflow is shamelessly copied from Chris Paciorek and Jarod Millman's setup from when I took their STAT243 class way back in 2014.
+This workflow is shamelessly copied (with slight modifications) from Chris Paciorek and Jarod Millman's setup from when I took their STAT243 class way back in 2014.

 1. Install Git on your system (https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).